Updated on October 1, 2022

 - Employing a “poste” or a person inside or outside of the examination room who may or may not be an examinee but provides examinees with answers

-- The collusion of whatever nature between examinees and examination personnel
+- The collision of whatever nature between examinees and examination personnel

 - Examinee number switching